chrisguest75/sql_examples/04_sqlite_prisma/README.md

 TODO:

-* Add some queries.
+* Make docker work
 * Add turn verbose on or not for logging.
 * Spawn time as seconds.
-  * Get the relationships to work.
 * React page to render queries
 * Block level attributes

 ## Prerequisites